 Monstera leaves browning: what is the problem?

-When something is wrong with your Monstera, the first sign that something is wrong will usually be when something is wrong with the leaves.
-How the leaves change can be a big indicator of what the problem is and one of the most common changes you will encounter is Monstera leaves turning brown.
-In this guide we will go through everything that can cause Monstera leaves to go brown and how to fix them.
+If something is wrong with your Monstera plant, the first indicator is usually shown in your plants leaves.
+The way the leaves change can be a huge indicator of the problem and one of the most common changes you will encounter is the leaves turning brown.

 Overwatering